chigkim/Flogic/README.md

 # Flogic
 Keyboard Maestro Macros for Voiceover users using Logic Pro x

+WARNING: USE AT YOUR OWN RISK!
+This is in pre-alpha cycle.
+Many things may not be working properly yet.

 ## Instalation
 Import the macros into Keyboard Maestro